FINANCIAL AID 2016-2017

-The cost of attending Phillips Theological Seminary is moderate in comparison with many other seminaries and graduate professional schools of similar size and quality.
-So that no deserving student is denied the opportunity to obtain a theological education because of the cost, the seminary also provides financial aid toward meeting the cost of tuition.
+Phillips Theological Seminary provides tuition assistance so that no deserving student is denied the opportunity to obtain a theological education because of the cost.
+Phillips provides financial assistance through:

 FEDERAL STUDENT LOANS